-- Allows policyholders and agents to file a claim online from their computer or mobile device. - Assigns claims automatically to claims examiners and field adjusters with the correct experience based on claim severity. - Provides 24/7 access to more detailed claim information as well as the ability to easily communicate with assigned TWIA staff, and transmit and receive claim documents. - Promotes improved claim handling efficiency and productivity for TWIA employees, leading to less time spent on administrative tasks and more time focused on addressing policyholder needs. - Improves TWIA's ability to scale-up in response to a catastrophic event.
+- Allows policyholders and agents to file a claim online from their computer or mobile device. - Assigns claims automatically to claims examiners and field adjusters with the correct experience based on claim severity. - Allows for bulk assignment of claims by geographic location, enabling field adjusters to focus on a smaller operating radius and respond more efficiently to claims. - Provides 24/7 access to more detailed claim information as well as the ability to easily communicate with assigned TWIA staff and transmit and receive claim documents. - Promotes improved claim handling efficiency and productivity for TWIA employees, leading to less time spent on administrative tasks and more time focused on addressing policyholder needs. - Improves TWIA's ability to scale-up in response to a catastrophic event.